michael-milette/moodle-theme_gcweb/README.md

 If you are familiar with Content Management Systems (CMS) like WordPress™, Drupal™ or Joomla™, Moodle™ is similar except that it is specifically designed to support education through online and in-class e-learning activities.

-One of the most popular Learning Management Systems (LMS) in the world, Moodle is a Free Open Source Software (FOSS) web-based application designed for those who would rather spend their time, money and efforts on developing effective e-learning courses instead of perpetual expensive yearly software licences costing tens or even hundreds of thousands of dollars.
+One of the most popular Free Open Source Software (FOSS) Learning Management Systems (LMS) in the world, Moodle is a web-based application designed for those who would rather spend their time, money and efforts on developing effective e-learning courses instead of perpetual expensive yearly software licences costing tens or even hundreds of thousands of dollars.
 High priorities of the Moodle project team include things like accessibility, support for multiple languages and security.

 ## What is the WET-BOEW-MOODLE project?

-The purpose of WET-BOEW-Moodle project on GitHub is to create an open source Moodle themes based on version 4.0.30 of the award winning WET-BOEW framework.
-The initial launch will feature the Government of Canada's GCWeb and GCIntranet themes.
-Other themes may eventually be added depending on interest and financing.
-Working towards WCAG 2.0 Level AA compliance is a high priority for this project.
-The theme will also feature configurable settings for Moodle administrators.
+The purpose of WET-BOEW-Moodle project on GitHub is to create an open source Moodle theme based on version 4.0.30 of the award winning WET-BOEW framework.
+The initial launch will feature the Government of Canada's GCWeb theme on Moodle 3.9+.
+Other themes, like GCIntranet may eventually be added depending on interest and financing.
+Working towards WCAG 2.1 Level AA compliance is a high priority for this project.
+The theme features many configurable settings for Moodle administrators.

 By using this theme, organizations to focus their limited educational/training budgets on delivering effective sustainable educational/e-learning content instead of expensive and never ending software licenses.